 Each year on Juneteenth, we commemorate the day Black people were emancipated from slavery in the United States.
 On June 19, 1865, Major General Gordon Granger of the Union Army arrived in Galveston, Texas, and informed enslaved people that the Civil War had ended and slavery had been abolished.
 Juneteenth was the day that all enslaved people were told that they were free, despite it being written into law years prior.
 It was a critical step in our continued fight for equity, independence, and freedom.

 We are reminded of the importance of this day as we continue the fight for racial justice in our country.
-TLP Education is made up of educators who are dedicated to making our classrooms places where all students feel welcomed, encouraged, and inspired to share their talents with the world.
+Gradient Learning is made up of educators who are dedicated to making our classrooms places where all students feel welcomed, encouraged, and inspired to share their talents with the world.
 “As an educator, it is important that a true depiction of history is provided for the students and communities that I serve,” says Summit Learning Success Manager Dr. Brenda Jones.
 “It is imperative that students and school leaders of color see a reflection of themselves in the struggles and successes of Black people.
 It is important that I do my part to make sure that we fight to continue to balance the scales.
 Juneteenth is a reminder that the fight for justice continues.”

 To commemorate this historic day, we are sharing stories from some of the talented Black education leaders of our Summit Learning community.

 Aletha R. Cherry